 – EFT (Emotional Freedom Technique), which is a system based on acupressure (tapping different points on your body in order to neutralize the emotional charge)

 – PEAT & Spiritual Technology – a system for emotional clearing on a very deep level, created by Zivorad Mihajlovic Slavinski.
 Although you’ve probably never heard of it, it is an amazing system for dealing with any sort of emotional baggage that you could encounter in your life (his primary system PEAT is like a very advanced form of EFT).
+Among his other fantastic systems are also Aspectics and his system Transcendent (with many techniques and processes), both described in the books with those exact names.

 Being present is the key, the rest is simply here to help you be where you are and as you are, simply an aid to help you abide in the timeless Now and let go of any baggage that prevents you from doing so.